Tonkean/react-calendar-timeline/README.md

 ### stackItems

 Stack items under each other, so there is no visual overlap when times collide.
-Defaults to `false`.
+Defaults to null. if null, will not stack. if is exactly the string 'force', will always stack regardless of collisions. if exists but is not the previous options will default to stacking on collisons (to support the earlier value of true)

 ### traditionalZoom